-Students are eligible to receive up to $2,000 to support expenses associated with a domestic internship; up to $3,000 to support expenses associated with an international internship.
-Summer internship students are eligible to apply for an additional stipend up to $1500.
+Students are eligible to receive up to $3,500 to support expenses associated with an eligible domestic or international internship.
+Summer internship students who complete an eligible internship that requiring a minimum of 300 hours over a minimum of 8 weeks are eligible to apply for an additional stipend up to $1500.
 To qualify for the stipend, the student must be earning less than $1500 after expenses during the internship period.

 See Frequently Asked Questions for examples.